andydunstall/piko/docs/manage/observability.md

 Such as to view the endpoints registers on a server use `pico status proxy endpoints`.
-Or to inspect the set of known nodes in the cluster use `pico status netmap nodes`.
+Or to inspect the set of known nodes in the cluster use `pico status cluster nodes`.

 Configure the server URL with `--server`.